CPAN-Security/security.metacpan.org/docs/glossary.md

 > * FIXME: Expand on this topic

 1. (CPANSec-2024) A network service dependency that are required for component to function as expected
+    * This may include remote processing services (e.g. via an HTTP API), services required for network availability or, services used for distributing security updates.
 1. (PCISSF-2023) Required by the PCI Software Security Framework version 1.2.1

 (Ref: [CPANSec-2024], [PCISSF-2023])